 Another option is short-term (less than a month) apartment stays vs hotel stays.
 There are several websites where apartment owners list either a room, or their entire apartment for rent.
 Generally you can rent them either by the night, or by the week, and at times it’s cheaper to go this route, rather than staying at a Guesthouse/Hotel.
 Some websites to check out are: GowithOh, Homeaway, and Wimdu (there are several others.
 If you want a complete list, let me know)

-Remember in the transportation post, how I talked about taking an overnight bus or train can be cheaper than travelling mid-day?
-Well there is more to it than a cheaper ticket, there is the fact that you also gain a night of FREE accommodation.
+Taking an overnight bus or train can be cheaper than travelling mid-day.
+You also gain a night of FREE accommodation.
 You were already buying a ticket, right?!
 The trick with overnight buses/trains is to keep valuables safe, wear comfy (warm) clothing, bring a travel pillow, and some snacks.

 Reduced Hotel Rates